nasa/oceandata-notebooks/README.md

 ### Repo2Docker Image

-We maintain configuration files from which `repo2docker` can build an image suitable for a JupyterHub to launch.
-The following will build and run the image locally.
+The `hub` folder has configuration files that `repo2docker` uses to build an image suitable for use with a JupyterHub platform.
+The following command builds and runs the image locally, while the `jupyterhub/repo2docker-action` delivers built images to the GitHub registry.

 ```
+$ uv sync --extra dev
-$ repo2docker --appendix="$(< hub/appendix)" --subdir hub -p 8889:8888 . jupyter lab --no-browser --ip 0.0.0.0
+$ repo2docker --appendix="$(< hub/appendix)" -p 8889:8888 hub jupyter lab --no-browser --ip 0.0.0.0
 ```

 The configuration files are a bit complicated, but automated by `pre-commit` to trigger on manual updates to `pyproject.toml` and `hub/environment.yml` (no `requirements` file in this repository needs to be manually edited).
+The `hub/environment.yml` is there for non-Python packages we prefer from conda-forge.
 1. `requirements.txt` are the locked dependencies needed in `src/setup.py`
-1. `repo2docker/requirements.in` are the packages installed by repo2docker
+1. `hub/requirements.in` are the (locked) packages from repo2docker and `hub/environment.yml`
-1. `hub/requirements.txt` are a merge of our locked dependencies with repo2docker's packages
+1. `hub/requirements.txt` are a merge of our (locked) dependencies `hub/requirements.in`

-### Building HTML
+### Building Notebooks as HTML

 In addition to the ".py" files paired to notebooks, the `src` folder contains configuration for a [Jupyter Book][jb].
 Building the notebooks as one book allows for separation